The key to finding and meeting VCs isn’t cold emails or playing a high-volume game — it’s all in the introductions. And anyone can get them.

 Organize your list

-I usually track my curated list of investors in a Google Sheet with all relevant details.
+I usually organize my curated list of investors in an investor tracking sheet with all relevant details.

 I don’t want to be too prescriptive about the length of the list, as there’s no magic number.
 However, I generally find that a minimum of 10, and ideally in the 15-20 range is good.
 Too many more and it’s hard to do it well and target effectively; much less and you’re not feeding the funnel.

 Use your network

 Another source of investor leads — and your best bet at actually reaching them — lies within your network.

 This requires a distinction.
 The next point is about using your network to get connected to the investors you’ve already identified.
 Here, I mean that you actually use that network to identify the investors in the first place (at which point the connection is predetermined).

 Talk to your friends and network about your company and lay out your investor criteria (industry + investment stage) to see who someone knows.
 Odds are, you’ll get multiple leads this way.